gnyaneswaridadi/retail-sales-analytics-dashboard/README.md

 4. Open `notebooks/Retail_Sales_Performance.ipynb` in Jupyter or Colab and run all cells.
 5. Open `Retail_Sales_Dashboard.pbix` in Power BI Desktop to explore the interactive dashboard.

-## Possible Next Steps
+## Future Improvements
-- Build a time-series forecast (ARIMA/Prophet) on monthly revenue to move from descriptive to predictive.
+- **Revenue forecasting** — build a time-series model (ARIMA/Prophet) on monthly revenue to move from descriptive to predictive, and test whether the "flat" trend is expected to continue.
-- Quantify a cost-benefit estimate for capping high-discount orders, based on the observed margin gap between discount bands.
+- **Cost-benefit quantification** — estimate, in dollar terms, how much margin could be recovered by capping high-discount orders, based on the ~8-point margin gap observed between discount bands.
-- Test whether the state-level ANOVA result changes with a longer time window or a city-level (rather than state-level) breakdown.
+- **Re-test the regional finding** — check whether the ANOVA result changes with a longer time window or a city-level (rather than state-level) breakdown, since state may be too coarse a grouping to detect a real effect.
+- **Predictive retention model** — a classifier trained to flag customers likely to move from At-Risk into Lost/Low-Value before it happens, rather than relying on the static RFM snapshot alone.
+- **Interactive exploration app** — a lightweight Streamlit/Plotly Dash layer for filtering by region/category/segment interactively (the Power BI dashboard already serves this need for a business audience, but a lighter web app could serve a portfolio/demo audience).

 ---